 MathCounts inspires excellence, confidence and curiosity in U.S. middle school students through fun and challenging math programs.
 MathCounts provides today’s students with the foundation for success in science, technology, engineering and mathematics careers.

 MathCounts competitions are open to all 6th, 7th, and 8th graders.
-Students from 4th and 5th grades may attend meetings, but not competitions.
-We will meet every Tuesday, beginning September 15, from 3:00-4:00 pm in the Computer Lab, to talk about math and to do problem solving.If your student likes math or wants to have more fun with math, please encourage him or her to sign up.
+We will meet every Tuesday (beginning Sept 12, 2017) from 3:15-4:15pm in RM 220, to talk about math and to do problem solving.If your student likes math or wants to have more fun with math, please encourage him or her to sign up.
 Questions, contact Dr.

 Mock Trial is a student law club which is open to any high school students.
 Participation in this club can be divided into two aspects: that of a lawyer and that of a witness.
 The Bar Association has created a fake court case complete with witness statements.
 The student "witnesses" are further divided into expert witnesses and lay witnesses.
 All must learn the facts of their statements and act out the role of their witness.
 They must be in character and work closely with the student lawyer who is asking them questions.
 Lay witnesses have the burden of answering questions in a way that are both true to the facts of the case and keeping in line with their side.
 That is, defense witnesses try to make the case good for the defense and vice versa.
 Expert witnesses must show their expertise in a way that also makes their side look good.
 On the other side, student lawyers must sort through all the facts of the case, witness statements and pieces of evidence, to find arguments pertinent to their side.
 They then must ask good questions while following the rules of evidence.
 As in real courtrooms, victory or defeat does not always depend on truth, but in following the rules and presenting the best argument.
 This club involves a large time commitment and can not be taken lightly.